 One of the biggest benefits of using potted plants at your wedding is that all your pretty greenery doesn't end up in the trash a few days after the event.
-That means if you and your fiancé (or any of your friends and family) love to garden, you'll have lots of fun swag to take home, and quite possibly have for years to come.
-And if you're a couple who love to cook, an herbal centerpiece (think rosemary, basil, flowering thyme, or oregano), is perfect as something that both represents your personalities and tastes delicious in your next pasta sauce.
+That means if you and your fiancé(e)—or any of your friends and family—love to garden, you'll have lots of fun swag to take home, and quite possibly have for years to come.
+And if you're a couple who loves to cook, an herbal centerpiece (think rosemary, basil, flowering thyme, or oregano) is perfect as something that both represents your personality and tastes delicious in your next pasta sauce.

 Mix Heights and Shapes

 Cluster small, low plants around taller ones to get a range of heights and shapes.
-A ball-like topiary like this olive tree sets the stage (and its tall, thin trunk won't block conversations), while the smaller pots add texture and fullness.
+You can even decorate with a whole tree to celebrate your marriage.
+A ball-like topiary like this olive tree sets the stage (and its tall, thin trunk won't block conversations) while the smaller pots add texture and fullness.